Breakfast Charcuterie Board

 Notes

-- #1 Tip: The #1 tip for how to arrange a gorgeous charcuterie platter is to CRAM THAT CHEESE PLATTER FULL and use different colors, shapes, flavors, and textures.
+#1 Tip: The #1 tip for how to arrange a gorgeous charcuterie platter is to CRAM THAT CHEESE PLATTER FULL and use different colors, shapes, flavors, and textures.

-- Make it easy: Put out foods that are ready and easy to eat.
+Make it easy: Put out foods that are ready and easy to eat.
 While we want this to look pretty, we also want it to be edible.

-What to Serve with Breakfast Grazing Board
+What to Drink with Your Breakfast Charcuterie Board

 About the Author